maicolxd/PSPypass/README.md

 Region ID is based on the region of PS4 hardware, not the region of your PSN account.

-`fake_version`: Your firmware version. <b>NOT</b> the latest version of official firmware.
+`os_version`: Your firmware version. <b>NOT</b> the latest version of official firmware.

 For example: You are on FW 3.50 and 4.00 is released.
-Just set `fake_version` to 3.50 or below.
+Just set `os_version ` to 3.50 or below.

 ## Firewall